marco-looy/pega-dx-mcp/sample-questions.md

 Simple questions you can ask the MCP to perform tasks with each tool.

+## get_attachment_categories
+- "What attachment categories are available for my case?"
+- "Show me the file attachment categories for case ON6E5R-DIYRECIPE-WORK R-1009"
+- "What URL attachment categories can I use with this case?"

 ## ping_pega_service
 - "Can you check if I have a valid connection to my Pega application?"